broadinstitute/cromwell/docs/backends/GCPBatch.md

 ```

 The `network-name` and `subnetwork-name` should reference the name of your private network and subnetwork within that
 network respectively.
-The `subnetwork-name` is an optional config.
-Note that in the
-PAPI v2 backend `subnetwork-name` was an optional configuration parameter which accepted a `*` wildcard for choosing the
-appropriate subnetwork region, but in GCP Batch the `subnetwork-name` specification can be omitted
-and GCP Batch will choose the appropriate subnetwork automatically.

-For example, if your `virtual-private-cloud` config looks like the one above, then Cromwell will use the value of the
+For example, if your `virtual-private-cloud` config looks like the one above, then Cromwell will
-configuration key, which is `vpc-network` here, as the name of private network and run the jobs on this network.
+use the value of the configuration key, which is `vpc-network` here, as the name of private network and run the jobs on
-If the network name is not present in the config Cromwell will fall back to trying to run jobs on the default network.
+this network.
+If the network name is not present in the config Cromwell will fall back to trying to run jobs on the
+default network.

+`subnetwork-name` is an optional configuration parameter which accepts a `*` wildcard for choosing the appropriate
+subnetwork region.
+If your network is using "auto" subnet creation, `subnetwork-name`specification can be omitted and
+GCP Batch will choose the appropriate subnetwork automatically.
+If the network's subnet creation strategy is "custom,"
+the full subnetwork name (with `*` for region) must be supplied (ex. `"projects/${projectId}/regions/*/subnetworks/subnetwork"`).
+Note that wildcard regions are not supported by GCP Batch, Cromwell will replace `*` with the correct region at job
+creation time.

 If the `network-name` or `subnetwork-name` values contain the string `${projectId}` then that value will be replaced
 by Cromwell with the name of the project running GCP Batch.